 Since it started popping up in the 80s, cosplay has become an essential part of geek culture events and conventions, with at least one costume contest or fashion show at every major nerd gathering.
 The cosplay scene also has its fair share of problems, including more and more reported incidents of sexual harassment and assault.
 Though official statistics don't exist, reports have gotten so bad that in some cases, petitions have been brought to convention companies, asking them to help combat the problem.

-This month at Anime Expo in Los Angeles, a panel dedicated to this topic called Cosplay Is Not Consent was held by Cosplay Deviants, a cosplay modeling agency.
-We talked with Vivid Vivka, a Deviant model and cosplay enthusiast, about her experiences with the darker side of dressing up, the cosplay scene and why she keeps doing what she does.
+This month at Anime Expo in Los Angeles, a panel dedicated to this topic called Cosplay Is Not Consent was held by Cosplay Deviants, an adult entertainment company that promotes cosplay.
+We talked with Vivid Vivka, a Deviant model and cosplay enthusiast, about her experiences with the darker side of dressing up, the cosplay scene, and why she keeps doing what she does.

 VICE: When did you start cosplaying?
 Why?

-Vivid Vivka: "When" is hard to pinpoint.
-I would say during past Halloweens.
-I’d always use that wonderful holiday as an excuse to dress up as my favourite characters.
+Vivid Vivka: "When" is a hard pinpoint.
+I would say with past Halloweens.
+I'd always use that wonderful holiday as an excuse to dress up as my favorite characters.
 I remember my absolute glee when I found that not only was there a community that dresses up as often as they can, but that the community itself was wonderful and endearing.
-I’ve met the kindest, most wonderful, crazy, crafty people via the cosplay circuit.
-As per why, it’s this amazing transformation.
+I've met the kindest, most wonderful, crazy, crafty people via the cosplay circuit.
+As per why, it's this amazing transformation.
 You watch TV, movies, play video games.
 You see the characters.
 You get so wrapped up in their personalities, the details of the characters.
 Or hell, maybe you just think their clothing is awesome.
-But to actually put on the costume, finally finished, for the first time – it's overpowering.
-I always try to think about how that character would walk into a room, how they would answer the questions asked to me and how they would pose for the photos.
+But to actually put on the costume, finally finished, for the first time—it's overpowering.
+I always try to think about how that character would walk into a room, how they would answer the questions asked to me, and how they would pose for the photos.
 It's dress-up, yes, but it's so much more.

 Vivid Vivka as Belldandy from the anime Ah!
-My Goddess
+My Goddess.
+Photo via Vivid Vivka

 When did you join Cosplay Deviants?